duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-Now the cube will slowly rotate:
+Adding this block at the bottom of the script makes the cube slowly rotate:

 <p data-height='265' data-theme-id='0' data-slug-hash='vWpvNL' data-default-tab='result' data-user='duhaime' data-embed-version='2' data-pen-title='Animating the Cube' class='codepen'>See the Pen <a href='https://codepen.io/duhaime/pen/vWpvNL/'>Animating the Cube</a> by Douglas Duhaime (<a href='https://codepen.io/duhaime'>@duhaime</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

-To make the faces of the cube easier to differentiate, we can add some lights to the scene.
-To do so, we'll want to change the cube's material, as the [MeshBasicMaterial](https://threejs.org/docs/#api/materials/MeshBasicMaterial) doesn't support lights.
+Adding **lights** to the scene can make it easier to differentiate the faces of the cube.
+To add lights to the scene above, we'll first want to change the cube's material, because as the documentation says the [MeshBasicMaterial](https://threejs.org/docs/#api/materials/MeshBasicMaterial) is not affected by lights.
 Let's replace the material defined above with a [MeshPhongMaterial](https://threejs.org/docs/#api/materials/MeshPhongMaterial):

 {% highlight javascript %}

-var material = new THREE.MeshPhongMaterial({ color: 0xffff00 })
+var material = new THREE.MeshPhongMaterial({color: 0xffff00})

 {% endhighlight %}

-Next let's point a light at our cube so that different faces of the cube catch different amounts of light:
+Next let's point a light at the cube so that different faces of the cube catch different amounts of light:

 {% highlight javascript %}

-// Add a point light with #fff color, .7 intensity, and 0 distance var light = new THREE.PointLight( 0xffffff, .7, 0 );
+// Add a point light with #fff color, .7 intensity, and 0 distance var light = new THREE.PointLight(0xffffff, .7, 0);

-// Specify the light's position light.position.set(1, 1, 100 );
+// Specify the light's position in the x, y, and z dimensions light.position.set(1, 1, 100);

 // Add the light to the scene
 scene.add(light)